travisseymour/EPICpyDocs/docs/index.md

 EPICpy was developed by Travis L. Seymour, PhD on the [Ubuntu](https://ubuntu.com/) Linux operating system (as well as variants such as [Linux Mint](https://linuxmint.com/) and [Pop!_OS](https://pop.system76.com/)).
 To facilitate the installation and use of EPICpy across platforms, we are using the PipX system for automatically running Python applications in isolated environments.
 After users install PipX itself, it's a single command across operating systems to install EPICpy.
 However, because EPICLib itself is compiled, there are some limitations: On Linux and Macos, Python 3.10.?? must be installed, and on Windows 10 and 11, Python 3.9.?? must be installed.
 Once PipX and the needed version of Python are installed, EPICpy should install and run on either of these three operating systems.
 For detailed installation instructions, please see the corresponding section on the [Installing EPICpy](installing.md) page.

-Thus, EPICpy can be used on Linux, MacOS (Intel and Arm), and Windows based computers.
+Thus, EPICpy can be used on Linux, MacOS (Intel and Apple CPUs), and Windows based computers.

 #### Other New Features in EPICpy